-6.3 Is the holder of a primary mineral entitled to explore or mine for secondary minerals?
+6.3 Is the holder of rights to explore for or mine a primary mineral entitled to explore or mine for secondary minerals?

 Rights over accessory minerals must be expressly mentioned in the titles.
-Otherwise, the holder of the mineral rights has the right to exploit them.
+Otherwise, the holder of the mineral rights does not have the right to exploit them.
 The exception relates to strategic minerals or minerals subject to a special framework, which are always subject to a new award procedure.